 The resultant force normal to the surface is given by

 FN = Ft /cosα

 - n = Speed of rotation (rpm)

 While doing design analysis of spur gear, we consider the teeth of gear as a cantilever beam.
 As we see that two forces acting on the tooth, the radial component results in the compressive stress and tangential components result in the bending stress in the gear tooth, as the magnitude of radial force is less than that of the tangential component.
-Therefore we considered only bending moment while doing the stress analysis in the design of gear.
+Therefore we considered only bending moment while doing the stress analysis in gear design.

 In stress analysis of the design of gear following assumptions have to be considered:

-- The effect of the radial component (Fr), which induces compressive stresses, is neglected.
+- The radial component (Fr) effect, which induces compressive stresses, is neglected.

 - It is assumed that the tangential component (Ft) is uniformly distributed over the face width of the gear.
 This is possible when the gears are rigid and accurately machined.

 - The effect of stress concentration is neglected.